 Every UK city will have at least one Christmas market where you can peruse gifts and buy tasty treats.
 Larger cities like London will have many markets dotted around, but even smaller villages usually get in on this offering.

 Wherever you’re visiting, you’ll encounter fewer crowds by heading to the market during the week and earlier in the day.
-Things can get busy at night, though you have all the lights to help keep up the cheer.
+Things can get busy at night, though visiting after dark also means all the lights will be on.

 Ice skating